-“Nirvana” literally means “quenching” or “blowing out,” in the way that the flame of a candle is blown out.
-But what is it that is “blown out”?
+Nirvana literally means “quenching” or “blowing out,” in the way that the flame of a candle is blown out.
+But what are we blowing out, here?
 Is it one’s soul, one’s ego, one’s identity?
 It cannot be the soul that is blown out, since Buddhism denies that any such thing exists.
 Nor is it the ego or one’s sense of identity that disappears, although nirvana certainly involves a radically transformed state of consciousness which is free of the obsession with “me and mine.”

 What becomes of such a person at death?
 It is in connection with final nirvana that problems of understanding arise.
 When the flame of craving is extinguished, rebirth ceases, and an enlightened person is not reborn.
 So what has happened to him?
 There is no clear answer to this question in the early sources.
 The Buddha said that asking about the whereabouts of “an enlightened one” after death is like asking where a flame goes when blown out.

 The Buddha discouraged speculation about the nature of nirvana and emphasized instead the need to strive for its attainment.
-Those who asked speculative questions about nirvana he compared to a man wounded by a poisoned arrow who, rather than pulling the arrow out, persists in asking for irrelevant information about the man who fired it, such as his name and clan, how far away he was standing, and so forth (Majjima Nikaya, I, 426).
-In keeping with this reluctance on the part of the Buddha to elaborate on the question, the early sources describe nirvana in predominantly negative terms such as “the absence of desire,” “the extinction of thirst,” “blowing out,” and “cessation.”
-A smaller number of positive epithets are also found, including “the auspicious,” the good,” “purity,” peace,” “truth,” and “the furthur shore.”
-Certain passages seem to suggest that nirvana is a transcendent reality which is “unborn, unoriginated, uncreated and unformed” (Udana, 80), but it is difficult to know what interpretation to place upon such formulations.
-In the last analysis the nature of final nirvana remains an enigma other than to those who experience it.
-What we can he sure of, however, is that it means the end of suffering and rebirth.
+Those who asked speculative questions about nirvana he compared to a man wounded by poisoned arrow who, rather than pulling the arrow out, persists in asking for irrelevant information about the man who fired it, such as his name and clan, how far away he was standing, and so forth.